relferreira/scribo-public-docs/docs/getting-started.md

 ![Team Information](assets/team-form.jpg)

-1) Team name
-2) Team slug: used as an alias to your documentation page.
+1. Team slug: used as an alias to your documentation page.
 For example, a slug with the value `acme` will result in a `scribo.dev/acme` website.
-3) Primary color: the main color of your scribo website
+2. Primary color: the main color of your scribo website
-4) Header Font color: color of the text in the header section of all docs
+3. Header Font color: color of the text in the header section of all docs
-5) Banner Title
+4. Banner Title
-6) Banner Description
+5. Banner Description
-7) Logo Image (optional)
+6. Logo Image (optional)

 ## Install our GitHub App